 Empaths are very intuitive, they can sense and feel things and pick up others’ energies.

 In a way, they can read others’ minds by picking up on their energy, how they’re feeling, but not necessarily what they’re thinking.
 Unless they know that person really well, in which case they may be able to read their mind.

 For example, I know what Ben is thinking when his mood changes or I notice a sudden difference in his energy when it dips, deflates, I can totally read his mind and I know for a fact I’ve said something to upset him (sorry Ben).

 Of course.
 Empaths feel things very intensely, if something is upsetting, just like any other human being, empaths get angry.
 The way empaths feel anger, can be different however, and this will depend on individual traits, star signs, genes and environment.

 Either way, empaths DO get angry, and the reaction will vary from individual to individual.
 Anger is however more intense, more personal and harder to shake off for empaths.
 The anger can get absorbed into the empath, and stay there for a while, which means it may take longer to shake it off and reset.

 This is a simple exercise.
 Write down yes/no or make a mental note, answering the below questions.
 Do you often get anxious and/or emotional?

-- Do you feel the energy from other people and animals?
+Do you feel energy from other people and animals?

-If you answered YES to 5 or more of the above questions, then that means you’re a gifted soul with the superpowers of an empath.
+If you answered yes to 5 or more of the above questions, then that means you’re a gifted soul with superpowers of an empath.